mech/Notes/CSS/OOCSS_BEM.md

 ## OOCSS

+OOCSS is a technique, not a technology.

+Look for patterns, not how the layout is laid out.

+Grids are a gateway to OOCSS.
+With grid frameworks, you realise it has generic class names.
+So too can your components.

 OOCSS is fantastic in that it teaches us to abstract out the repetitive, shared, and purely structural aspects of a UI into reusable objects.
 Non-cosmetic styles that handle the skeletal aspect of a lot of UI components, without ever actually looking like designed 'things'.

 Based on 2 main principles: